-CFS/ME causes extreme tiredness that is different from the normal tiredness that everyone experiences.
-It makes you less able to cope with levels of activity that were previously normal for you, in your work, school or social life.
+Symptoms of chronic fatigue syndrome can start suddenly or may develop gradually.
+The condition causes extreme tiredness that is different to everyday tiredness.
+It can make you less able to cope with levels of activity that were previously normal for you, in your work, school or social life.
 Even everyday physical activity, such as taking a shower, can make you feel exhausted.

 Over time, you may become depressed or have mood swings.

-Your symptoms may vary throughout the day, with some days being worse than others.
-Most people with CFS/ME find that their symptoms come and go, often returning after illness or stress.
+Your symptoms may not come on until a day or more after you do some activity, and can last for days or even weeks.
+How severe they are can also vary throughout the day, and some days may be worse than others.
+Most people with chronic fatigue syndrome find that their symptoms come and go, and often return after an illness or time of stress.

 If you have any of these symptoms, see your GP.

 The exact reasons why you may develop chronic fatigue syndrome aren't fully understood at present.

 Some people develop it after having an infection, such as glandular fever or flu.
 There are several theories of what causes it.
 For example, it could be linked to disorders of your immune system (which helps your body fight infection) or your hormonal system.
 Many people who develop chronic fatigue syndrome were previously fit and active.

 Chronic fatigue syndrome is a difficult condition to diagnose as there isn't a specific test for it.
 Your GP will ask about your symptoms and examine you.
 He or she may also ask you about your medical history.

 There are many other conditions that can cause symptoms similar to those of chronic fatigue syndrome.
 Therefore, your GP will do some tests to exclude other possible causes of your symptoms before he or she diagnoses you with chronic fatigue syndrome.
 Generally your GP won’t diagnose you with chronic fatigue syndrome until you have had symptoms for more than four months (three months in children).